Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Properly Maintaining the Cooling System

-In addition to checking antifreeze levels, proper maintenance of the cooling system is essential in preventing future leaks.
+In addition to checking antifreeze levels, proper maintenance of the cooling system is essential in future leaks.
 Here are some tips to help you maintain your vehicle’s cooling system:

 • Perform regular inspections: Regularly inspect the radiator, hoses, and connections for any signs of wear, damage, or leaks.
 Look for cracks, bulges, or leaks in the hoses, as well as any corrosion or rust on the radiator.